M66B/FairEmail/docs/FAQ-ro-rRO.md

 FairEmail fetches a message in two steps:

-1. Fetch message headers
+1. Preluarea antetelor de mesaj
-1. Fetch message text and attachments
+1. Preluarea textului mesajului și a atașamentelor

 Directly after the first step new messages will be notified.
 However, only until after the second step the message text will be available.
 FairEmail updates exiting notifications with a preview of the message text, but unfortunately wearable notifications cannot be updated.